zliang-min/fluent-plugin-jq/README.md

 ##### jq (string) (required)

 The jq filter for formatting income events.
-The result of the program should only return one item of any kind (a string, an array, an object, etc.).
-If it returns multiple items, only the first will be used.
+The returned result should be a string, if not, it will be encoded to a JSON representation in a string.

 ##### on_error (enum) (optional)